thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 });
 ```

-Now, save the `server.js` file and the following data to the `guests.json` file.
+Now, save the `server.js` file and add the following data to the `guests.json` file.

 ```shell
 echo '["Mary", "Don"]' > guests.json